 Having this in mind, we can safely say that “Gutenberg is an advanced, minimal, and easy to use page builder”.
 It easily accomplishes what all other page builders strive for.

-Why it was created
+Why it was the Gutenberg Editor created?

 The truth is that throughout the years, TinyMCE has been a valid and reliable choice for editing content.
 It provides everything you would expect from a WYSIWYG editor (What You See Is What You Get) and it has steadily improved its functionality and reliability through the years.